MathClubISIB/mathclubisib.github.io/content/activities/expository_talks/student_talks/talks_2024.md

 - **Speaker:** Anasmit Pal (B. Math, 3rd year)
 - **Abstract:** This talk explores the intricate relationship between discriminants and Galois groups of polynomials over a given field (mainly over \\(\mathbb{Q}\\)).
 We begin by establishing foundational Galois theoretic concepts and theorems.
 Then, we delve into diverse methods for computing discriminants, including:

   - Vandermonde matrices and Newton's Identities
   - Resultants of Polynomials
   - Norms of finite field extensions

-We will also demonstrate how to compute Galois groups by analyzing cycle types of automorphisms within \\(S_n\\).
+  &nbsp; &nbsp; We will also demonstrate how to compute Galois groups by analyzing cycle types of automorphisms within \\(S_n\\).
   This talk will be a very basic one with the pre-requisite being field theory, and will include lots of interesting examples.

 - **Notes:** [TBU]
 - **Video:** Available [here](https://youtu.be/RerQBHI_kQg)